 4 Trails to Try This Winter

 Throw on a warm pair of boots, pick up a hot drink and embrace winter in all of its glory!
 It’s time to discover some of the best parts of Edmonton on foot.
+Breathe in the crisp air and find a moment of quiet - its the kind of serene feeling that only winter can bring.

 WILLIAM HAWRELAK PARK